Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: Results

 \subsection{Complete sample}

 In Fig. \ref{fig:rksz_gas_null}, we show the maps for the mean rkSZ signal obtained from stacking the entire MACSIS sample (with the $M_{200}$ and $f_{\rm gas}$ selection of Section \ref{sec:datasets}) for the $\{x,y,z\}$ and the gas-face-on projections.
-Without de-rotation, or when the de-rotated angular momenta are oriented along the LoS (i.e., face-on), we expect the stacking method to suppress the rkSZ signal.
-The rkSZ amplitude of the maps in Fig.~\ref{fig:rksz_gas_null} is $\langle \Delta T_{\rm rkSZ} \rangle \lesssim 10~\mu$K. Conversely, when the MACSIS clusters are de-rotated to an edge-on configuration, the rkSZ signal is stacked coherently and produces an amplitude of $40-70~\mu$K, as shown by Fig. \ref{fig:rksz_gas_edge}.
-These maps were produced from an edge-on configuration aligning the angular momenta of the gas (left), galaxies (centre) and dark matter (left). \changeJ{For the random averaging procedure, the reduction of the rkSZ amplitude is consistent with a $\simeq N_{\rm cl}^{-1/2}$ scaling}, where $N_{\rm cl}$ is the number of clusters in the sample.
+Without de-rotation, or when the de-rotated angular momenta are oriented along the LoS (face-on), we expect the stacking method to suppress the rkSZ signal.
+The amplitude of the residual fluctuations in Fig.~\ref{fig:rksz_gas_null} is {$A_{\rm residual} \sim \langle \Delta T_{\rm rkSZ}^2 \rangle^{1/2} \approx 15~\mu$K}.
+Conversely, when the MACSIS clusters are de-rotated to an edge-on configuration, the rkSZ signal is stacked coherently and to produce amplitudes up to $A_{\rm max}\approx 80\,\mu$K, as shown in Fig. \ref{fig:rksz_gas_edge}.
+These maps were produced from an edge-on configuration aligning the angular momenta of the gas (left), galaxies (centre) and dark matter (left).